Why do we need an Alternative?

-The fact is that the traditional all-encompassing pitch model is expensive and time consuming for both clients and agencies, everybody knows it, but, until the debate is raised on alternatives – no-one has any idea how to change it!
+The fact is that the traditional all-encompassing pitch model is expensive and time consuming for both clients and agencies, everybody knows it, but, until now, there has been no alternative!

 Where we are now…